Mushrooms and rasberries in a basket

 What is the Mushroom Passport Program, and how does it work?

 The Mushroom Passport Program is an initiative by MMS that encourages members to develop mushroom identification skills.
 Participants log identified mushrooms to reach specific levels: 12 (Chanterelle/Cantharellus), 24 (Morel/Morchella), 48 (Indigo Milky/Lactarius indigo), and 72 (Amanita Jacksonii).
 Each level unlocks rewards, such as a button at the Chanterelle level and MMS swag at higher levels.
 Passport authentication may be available at forays, pending program testing.
 You may pursue identification and authentication (signatures) at your own pace.
 Watch for announcements about authentication events.
-There are no appeals if your identification is rejected during an authentication; however, you can try again another day.
+There are no appeals if your identification is rejected during authentication; however, you can try again on another day.

 What are the requirements for authenticating a mushroom in the Passport Program?

-To authenticate a mushroom, participants must work with MMS-trained authenticators focused on accurate identification and observational skills.
-Authenticators ensure specimens meet identification standards.
-You may identify any mushroom that you want.
-You should typically have high-quality photos of the mushroom, ideally including the top, bottom, sides, and other essential views of that specific mushroom.
-Learn to identify mushrooms that interest you.
 A photo is not required in every instance, but it helps with authentication.
 You should have the actual mushroom or a good photo during your meeting with the authenticator.
 Use good sense and determine what the image might show that might be overlooked in your description.
 In some instances, a drawing or sketch may be more effective.
 The authenticators will verify that your identification is accurate, thorough, and unlikely to be confused with similar and toxic mushrooms.
 Some mushrooms, like the Giant Puffball, are simple.
 Others are more problematic (Like all those amanitas).
 With some mushrooms, the authenticators will only look for the genus (the first word of the scientific name).
 Other mushroom descriptions will need to be very detailed.
 Authentication availability is being tested at Forays, with final program design decisions expected starting in 2025.

 Are there presentation requirements to earn rewards?